-“Create some fun, well-thought out pop-bys that convey your message.
-When Valentine’s Day is right around the corner, I attach my business cards to a small bag of chocolate-hearts that says, ‘You’re the heart of my business.’
+“Create some fun, well-thought-out pop-bys that convey your message.
+Since Valentine’s Day is right around the corner, I attached my business cards to a small bag of chocolate hearts that say, ‘You’re the heart of my business.’
 It’s a great way to help people remember me and begin a positive interaction as I’m out knocking doors.
 I feel like the addition of a special touch helps to open the door to a better opportunity to generate a lead or referral.”

-7. Learn The Best Days & Times to Door Knock in Your Farm Area
+10. Learn the Best Days & Times to Door Knock in Your Farm Area

-Learning when to knock on doors is like asking which baseball team is the best.
-No matter who you ask you’re going to get a different answer.
-That said, we’re not going to leave you high and dry here, we reached out to some of our lead generation savants and asked them.
-Here’s the general consensus:
+Learning when to knock doors is like asking which baseball team is the best.
+No matter who you ask, you’re going to get a different answer.
+But there is a general consensus from people who use door knocking as their primary lead generation strategy:

 Another good time to door knock that most people skip is in the morning during the weekday.
-You’ll catch a lot of entrepreneurs, home workers, and retired people who are just getting their day together so may be more receptive to dealing with “work.”
+You’ll catch a lot of entrepreneurs, home workers, and retired people who are just getting their day together, and so may be more receptive to dealing with “work.”

-Invite Them to The First Open House at a New Listing
+11. Invite Them to the First Open House at a New Listing

-In order to satiate their curiosity, always take the time to door knock in a circle around a new listing before you have that all important first open house.
-It not only helps you look good for your homeowner, but might just help keep you top of mind with the neighbors as well.
+In order to satiate their curiosity, always take the time to door knock in a circle around a new listing before you have that all-important first open house.
+It not only helps you look good to your homeowner (neighbors gossip), but might just help keep you top of mind with the neighbors as well.

-Minnesota Coldwell Banker agent takes advantage of the curiosity factor to help drive traffic to her open houses:
+Minnesota Sotheby’s Shawn Leetz takes advantage of the curiosity factor to help drive traffic to her open houses: